khongten001/swiftbridges/Docs/BuildingBridges/ReadMe.md

 A convenient way to do this is using [Octoid](https://github.com/Embarcadero/octoid).
 Please ensure that you read the section on [Transforming 3rd party frameworks](https://github.com/Embarcadero/octoid?tab=readme-ov-file#transforming-3rd-party-frameworks)

 Otherwise, you might choose to do it by hand (ouch! again)

+NOTE: AI can also be helpful here, however at present it's likely to make even more mistakes.
+I'm sure this will change over time